lkskstlr/mc-mpi/README.md

 cd mc-mpi
 export CXX=mpicxx
 mkdir build; cd build; cmake .. -DCMAKE_BUILD_TYPE=Release; make;
-mpirun -n 5 ./main 1000000
+mpirun -n 5 ./main ../config.yaml
-cd ..; ./test
 ```
 The third line *sets the CXX environment variable* to an mpi compatible compiler.
-The one but last line runs on 5 processors with 1000000 particles.
-The last line runs the unit [tests](#tests).
+The one but last line runs on 5 processes with parameters specified in `config.yaml`.

+The results will be saved in `build/out` which should not be touched by the user.
+If you want to save this specific run, call `./save_run` from the build directory and the run will be saved to `../saved_runs/<timestamp>.tar.gz`.
+Also the `latest` symlink in `saved_runs` will be set for convenience.

+## Reports
+After a run you can generate a report by `cd tex` (from base directory) and calling `./report single_run ../saved_runs/latest` which will generate the report PDF in `tex/build/single_run.pdf`.
+The `report` script needs the python dependencies in `tex/requirements.txt`.
+There is a bug in/with matplotlib 3.0.0 so version 2.2.2 is recommended.

 ## Tests
 A minimal testing script can be found in `test` and can be called by `./test`.
 A possible output is